 Selecting a service brings you to the Service overview.
-The Service overview contains a wide variety of charts and tables that provide visibility into how a service performs across your infrastructure.
+The Service overview contains a wide variety of charts and tables that provide high-level visibility into how a service is performing across your infrastructure:

 Response times for the service.
 You can filter the Latency chart to display the average, 95th, or 99th percentile latency times for the service.

 The Throughput chart visualizes the average number of transactions per minute for the selected service.